 Laundry room with washing machine and dryer.

 Cloakroom with WC and basin.

-Vast open-plan living area includes a cosy seating area with contemporary multi fuel stove with initial supply of logs provided, TV with DVD player, Sonos sound system, books and games and doors to balcony.
+Vast open-plan living area includes a cosy seating area, TV with DVD player, Sonos sound system, books and games and doors to balcony.

 Fully equipped kitchen with stainless steel and granite worktops, dishwasher, electric hob and oven, microwave, fridge/freezer and additional freezer.